ELDAELRA/elda_cmtk/README.md

 Synopsis
 --------

-The ELDA Crawled Data Management Toolkit helps the users to manage the crawling process using the ILSP's Focused Crawler, [ILSPFFC](http://nlp.ilsp.gr/redmine/projects/ilsp-fc).
+The ELDA Crawled Data Management Toolkit helps the users to manage the crawling process using the ILSP's Focused Crawler, [ILSP-FC](http://nlp.ilsp.gr/redmine/projects/ilsp-fc).

 The toolkit consists of a set of 14 command-line tools.

 The tools run on native Linux / UNIX-compatible platforms, are implemented as POSIX-like command-line tools and provide the following functionalities:

 1. Manage crawling session launching, starting from a set of URLs.
 Thus, the dispatching of each URL to a crawling process, the creation of an associated seed URL file and crawled data directory are handled.
-Also, the crawling processes (via the ILSP-FC-2.2.3) are dispatched to all the CPUs of the machine, thus all crawls are run in parallel and all processes are logged.
+Also, the crawling processes (via the ILSP-FC >= 2.2.3) are dispatched to all the CPUs of the machine, thus all crawls are run in parallel and all processes are logged.
 This is implemented in the `crawler_launcher` tool.
 2. Perform crawled URL deduplication across several crawling "sessions" (i.e.) sets / batches of crawled data directories.
 Thus, we make sure we don't use the same crawled data several times.
 This is implemented in the `crawler_metacleaner` tool.
 3. Back-up crawled results to zip files, based on user-specified file extensions (e.g. tmx, txt, html, xml).
 This is implemented in the `crawler_backuper` tool.
 4. Analyze crawled data (currently, only output\_data\_l1-l2.tmx) and compile CSV-formatted reports.
 Currently, four reports are compiled: